Our products

 • More concentrated flavor: Less water between the fibers means more flavor per gram of meat.

-• Higher gelatin content: Collagen proteins develop differently, producing that gelatinous texture that is the hallmark of great cod.
+• Higher gelatin content: Collagen proteins develop differently, producing that gelatinous texture which is the hallmark of great cod.

-It's not theory: it's basic marine biology.
-Cold produces better cod, just as grapes that grow slower in cool climates produce more complex wines.
+It's not a theory: it's basic marine biology.
+Cold produces better cod, in the same way that grapes that grow slower in cool climates produce more complex wines.

 Comparison Table: Norway vs Iceland